 The only inputs of the W/D method are the estimated multi-channel DCs.
-The method, as described in Khosro Anjom et al. (2021), is composed of four main steps: (i) The clustering of DCs, (ii) the selection of a reference DC for each cluster and the estimation of the corresponding time-average V_s velocity model, (iii) the W/D relationship and apparent Poisson's ratio
+The method, as described in Khosro Anjom et al. (2021), is composed of four main steps: (i) The clustering of DCs, (ii) the selection of a reference DC for each cluster and the estimation of the corresponding time average K velocity model. (iii) the W/D relationship and apparent Poisson's ratio

-225 estimation for the reference DC of each cluster, and (iv) the direct transformation of the DCs into time-average and then interval V_s and V_p models.
+215 the estimation of the corresponding time-average $V_s$ velocity model, (iii) the W/D relationship and apparent Poisson's ratio estimation for the reference DC of each cluster, and (iv) the direct transformation of the DCs into time-average and then interval $V_s$ and $V_p$ models.

-Since the same W/D relationship is applied to different DCs to transform them into velocity models, to apply the method at sites with significant lateral variations, the DCs must be clustered into more homogenous sets, and one W/D relationship should be estimated and applied separately to each cluster of DCs.
-We use the hierarchical clustering algorithm developed by
+Since the same W/D relationship is applied to different DCs to transform them into velocity models, to apply the method at sites with significant lateral variations, the DCs must be clustered into more homogenous sets, and one W/D relationship velocity down to 30m of depth, the so called $V{s30}$ , is used as a proxy for seismic response classification.
+To estimate the required time-average $V_s$ model, we invert the reference DC using an optimized Monte Carlo inversion (Socco and Boiero,

-230 Khosro Anjom et al (2017) to cluster the DCs.
+220 should be estimated and applied separately to each cluster of DCs.
+We use the hierarchical clustering algorithm developed by Khosro Anjom et al (2017) to cluster the DCs.